The painted tongue plant – Salpiglossis Sinuata, [sal-pee-GLOSS-iss sin-yoo-AY-tuh], produces large flowers with interesting patterns along the veins.

 Many of the varieties feature contrasting stripes on the veins earning the common name – painted tongue.

-No matter the variety or color of the flowers, the painted tongue doesn’t produce a fragrance.
+No matter the variety of colors of the flowers, the painted tongue doesn’t produce a fragrance.

 Light and Temperature